Q: What are the different options for participating in CYA Wrestling?

 Q: What does the registration fee cover?

-A: The registration fee covers 2-3 practice sessions per week, a t-shirt, a trophy at the end of season banquet, and all Fairfax County administrative fees.
-The competitive registration option also the WWS and MDWL league registration fees.
-All Championship Tournaments cost extra and are not included in the league fees.
+A: The registration fee covers practice sessions per week, an end of season banquet, and all Fairfax County administrative fees.
+The competitive registration option also includes the WWS and MDWL league registration fees.
+The advanced registration fee includes extra tournaments including Dulles Duals and All Championship Tournaments cost extra and are not included in the league fees.